-The over forty years of engagement with China has created for American cities and states, as it has for American corporations and universities, deep interests and traditions with regard to China.
+Engagement with China for over forty years has created for American cities and states, as it has for American corporations and universities, deep interests and traditions with regard to China.
 However, the local policies that have guided these relationships are sometimes at odds with Washington's policies, even our larger national interest.
-Although the United States has pulled out of the Paris Agreement, the seventeen governors who have joined the United States Climate Alliance, for example, continue to work with Beijing, which many would agree is a very salutary thing.
-But sometimes sub-national solidarity with China can become overexuberant, as it did on a July 2018 trip to Hong Kong by Los Angeles Mayor Eric Garcetti, who declared his city's independence from the looming Sino-US trade war.
+Although the United States has pulled out of the Paris Agreement, the seventeen governors who have joined the United States Climate Alliance,15 for example, continue to work with Beijing, which many would agree is a very salutary thing.
+But sometimes subnational solidarity with China can become overexuberant, as it did on a July 2018 trip to Hong Kong by Los Angeles Mayor Eric Garcetti, who declared his city's independence from the looming Sino-US trade war.
 Garcetti stated that Los Angeles and China "have closely integrated economies, closely integrated cultures and closely integrated geography. . . .
-We hope to be the leading Chinese city in America for investment, tourism and students."
-17
+We hope to be the leading Chinese city in America for investment, tourism and students."16

 Sometimes federalism, in the form of local leaders' independent China policies, is a good thing and may, during times of upheaval in Washington, DC, help to offset unwise national policies.
 But if US-China relations continue on their current downward trajectory, there will be an increased danger that independent state and municipal China policies will sometimes conflict with national interest and hinder the United States in its competition with China to shape global norms and practices.
-As China's wealth and ambition grow and as Beijing is becoming more adept at turning local American "China interests" into Chinese leverage, sub-national American governmental entities that formed their China policies in the Era of Engagement must become mindful that a new era will require them to develop new strategies for a new Era of Competition.
+As China's wealth and ambition grow and as Beijing is becoming more adept at turning local American "China interests" into Chinese leverage, subnational American governmental entities that formed their China policies in the era of engagement must become mindful that they will be required to develop new strategies for a new era of competition.